UK government introduces laws to buy renewable energy from homeowners

 Share:

 The energy companies in Britain will have to buy renewable energy from the homeowners who will install and generate solar energy on their rooftops from 1 January 2020.
-The law will reduce the total bill of energy they need to pay to their suppliers and will allow the panel owners to earn if they are able to generate and supply to the grid.
+The law will reduce the total bill of energy they need to pay to their suppliers and allow the panel owners to earn if they can generate and supply to the grid.

-Around 800,000 households have already been benefited from the payments as per the scheme but the new installations declined by 94 per cent in the year 2019 as the government scrapped subsidies on it.
+Around 800,000 households have already benefited from the payments as per the scheme, but the new installations declined by 94 per cent in 2019 as the government scrapped subsidies on it.

 The government was held responsible for dismantling the renewable ambitions.
-This year the homeowners have no incentives on the energy produced by the panels.
+This year the homeowners have no incentives for the energy the panels produce.

-The government is also preparing to encourage homes to install batteries with the panels to ensure the homes chose to become the green energy generators.
+The government is also preparing to encourage homes to install batteries with panels to ensure the homes choose to become green energy generators.

-There is no set minimum rate on the output but the rule of payment states the supplier should pay more than 0 p per KWH that is exported back to the grid.
+There is no set minimum rate on the output, but the payment rule states the supplier should pay more than 0 p per KWH that is exported back to the grid.

-People who had such installation on their rooftops before the announcement of the new laws are still eligible for getting the payment at the rate they signed up to at the time.
+People who had such installations on their rooftops before the announcement of the new laws are still eligible to get the payment at the rate they signed up for at the time.

 Global developments

-Recently, the world’s largest solar site was opened in UAE - Abu Dhabi that will produce 1.17GW and reduce emission by 1,000,000 metric tons.
+Recently, the world's largest solar site was opened in UAE - Abu Dhabi, which will produce 1.17GW and reduce emissions by 1,000,000 metric tons.
 Some of the largest such sites in the world are shakti sthala in India (2GW) and Longyangxia Dam in China 850MW.

-The project will increase UAE contribution to clean energy and its C footprints will reduce by almost 70 per cent.
+The project will increase UAE's contribution to clean energy, and its C footprints will reduce by almost 70 per cent.

 It will aim to use bio-based chemicals and other mechanisms to enhance efficiency and produce flexible batteries to keep the panels clean.

-New advancements have been made in the sector and more PV installations have been made globally, and the growth rate of such installations was 24 per cent (in years from 2010 to 2017).
+New advancements have been made in the sector, and more PV installations have been made globally, and the growth rate of such installations was 24 per cent (from 2010 to 2017).

-The researcher claim generating cheap green solution is no longer a dream and they are predicting the growth in development in the sector can help deliver power not just for households but for entire regions, country and continent.
+The researcher claims that generating cheap green solutions is no longer a dream; They predict that the sector's development can help deliver power for households and entire regions, countries and continents.

 The price of renewable devices has declined in the last few years.
-Such installations have been made in African countries like Kenya, Tanzania and Rwanda where private firms are working to provide low-income homes with an opportunity to earn in the range of 5 to 7 per cent from a minimum investment of £50.
+Such installations have been made in African countries like Kenya, Tanzania and Rwanda, where private firms are working to provide low-income homes with an opportunity to earn 5 to 7 per cent from a minimum investment of £50.